thesassway/thesassway.com/source/news/sass-3-3-released.html.markdown

 ## Improved if() semantics

-If you're not a heavy user of Sass you probably haven't run across the `if()` function before.
+If you're not a heavy user of Sass you probably haven't come across the `if()` function before.
 Sass does have the `@if` control structure:

     :::scss
     @if (condition) {